 Preferring certain foods over others is totally normal.
 We all have food preferences, and sometimes we eat foods we don’t really like, or we push certain food items to the side of our plates.
 However, when you’re highly sensitive, you may not be able to tolerate certain textures, smells, colors, or tastes.
 Seeing the food might make you lose your appetite, or having the food in your mouth might make you nauseous or cause pain or other discomfort.
 If you really can’t tolerate something, go ahead and be selective.
 You don’t need to force yourself to like certain foods.
 By recognizing your preferences and continuing to honor them, you are taking care of yourself and allowing yourself to nourish your body with other foods that do not bother your increased sensitivities.

-2. Avoid Food Triggers
+2. Recognize Food Triggers

 3. Remember to Eat

 As just stated, there is no reason to start eliminating all the foods you ever heard were “bad” from your diet.
 Not all people who are highly sensitive react to the same substances or situations in the same way.
 However, it is very important for all HSPs (and people in general) to eat consistently.
 As a HSP, you are more sensitive to hormone fluctuations that occur when you haven’t eaten in a few hours.
 You are also more sensitive to reproductive and thyroid hormones.
-Keep all of your hormones in balance as best as you can by consuming small, frequent meals that mostly include a mixture of proteins, fats, and complex carbohydrates.
+Keep all of your hormones in balance as best as you can by consuming regularly spaced meals that mostly include a mixture of proteins, fats, and complex carbohydrates.
 Of course, you may also need to consult a physician to address specific hormonal imbalances.

 4. Recognize the Need to Recover

 All of us can feel overwhelmed after a long day and potentially turn to food (or other substances) for comfort.
 But when we are highly sensitive, every day can be overwhelming and we may become emotional eaters.
 In order to not get stuck in the cycle of overeating after over-stimulation, remember that you will need a period of recovery after being out in the world.
 This may include taking a walk after work, listening to your favorite soundtrack in the car, watching your favorite show at night, taking a nap after dealing with a stressful situation, or taking a bath at the end of a long week.
 After your nervous system has had a chance to calm down, then you can think about what you want to eat, and chances are, you’re not going to over eat or binge after you’ve had that chance to recover.
 Check out some non-food ways to unwind.

 5. Get Help for Disordered Eating